ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 ## The leader
 {: #read-only-replicas-leader}

-On the _Read Replicas_ tab of a {{site.data.keyword.databases-for-postgresql}} deployment before any read-only replicas are provisioned, the center pane notes that no read replicas exist and provides a **Create** button.
+On the _Read-only replicas_ tab of a {{site.data.keyword.databases-for-postgresql}} deployment before any read-only replicas are provisioned, the center pane notes that no read replicas exist and provides a **Create** button.

 If a deployment is a leader and has a read-only replica that is already attached to it, then the _Replication_ pane has a list of replica deployments and a link to each one.
-Click the cog to the right of the read-only replica's deployment name to manage it.
+Click the cog icon to the right of the read-only replica's deployment name to manage it.

 ## Provisioning a read-only replica
 {: #read-only-replicas-provision}